itchyny/sjsp/README.md

 the end of the functions.

-But how does it handle `return` statement?
+But how does it handle `return` statements?
 Suppose the expression which is returned by the function is heavy.
 ```js
 function test() {